Skopje Fortress: Excavation and restoration efforts

 In late 2006 and early 2007, research and excavation of the Skopje Fortress funded by the Macedonian government had finally commenced.
-Researchers discovered woodwind instruments and clay ornaments dating as far back as 3000 B.C.
+Researchers discovered woodwind instruments and clay ornaments dating as far back as 3000 BC.
 Excavation of the main fortress also revealed houses below the fortress' visible level.
 The discoveries are believed to have belonged to inhabitants of Scupi on which the fortress was built.
 Archaeological excavations continued in 2009.

 In May 2010, archeologists unearthed the largest stash of Byzantine coins ever found in Macedonia at the fortress.

 After the foundations of a 13th-century church were found within the complex, the Cultural Heritage Protection Office actioned a project to restore it in the form of a church museum.
 Ethnic Albanian groups, with DUI at the forefront, claimed the site contained an older Illyrian structure, and that by virtue of their claimed Illyrian ancestry, the site should be theirs.
 The dispute revolved around competing claims to the area as being either Christian or Muslim and Macedonian or Albanian.

 On February 10, 2011, late at night, a crowd of about 100 ethnic Albanians converged on the site to find over 50 construction workers from Bitola working on the steel church museum.
 When questioned who ordered the construction the workers refused to answer but revealed that they were instructed to start building from 10:00 PM over the night.
 Some of the crowd proceeded to destroy and vandalize parts of the scaffolding, the same day restoration was resumed after it was officially halted by the government.
 The construction workers were removed from the building site by the Macedonian police.
 According to media footage, high-ranking ethnic Albanian ministers and members of DUI leadership were among the crowd.
 Two weeks prior to the event, DUI spokespeople had demanded the termination of the project.
 During the next two days, Macedonians on Facebook called on each other to converge on the site and protect the site and its workers.
 Members of both groups arrived almost simultaneously on February 13 and a violent clash erupted, leaving around 10 injured, including 2 policemen.